rapidsai/cuml/cuML/DEVELOPER_GUIDE.md

 }
 ```
 ### Using thrust
-To ensure that thrust algorithms allocate temporary memory via the provided device memory allocator the `ML::thrustAllocatorAdapter` available in `allocatorAdapter.hpp` should be used with the `thrust::cuda::par` execution policy:
+To ensure that thrust algorithms allocate temporary memory via the provided device memory allocator, use the `ML::thrustAllocatorAdapter` available in `allocatorAdapter.hpp` with the `thrust::cuda::par` execution policy:
 ```cpp
 void foo(const ML::cumlHandle_impl& h, ..., cudaStream_t stream )
 {